zaneagley/guestbook_service/README.md

 ---

+<h3>Docker</h3>

-To run the guestbook service within Docker that uses a Docker postgres, run the follow commands:
+To run the guestbook service within Docker that uses a Docker postgres, run the following commands:

 ```
 docker build -t guestbook:dev .